 Nerve Damage and Radiculopathy

 The term pinched nerve is a non-medical term.
 Symptoms caused by a pinched or damaged nerve are known as radiculopathy.
 There are different types of radiculopathy based on the affected location.
 These include:

 - Cervical radiculopathy.
-This means a nerve has been compressed in your neck, leading to numbness or weakness in the arms.
+This condition means a nerve has been compressed in your neck, leading to numbness or weakness in the arms.

 - Lumbar radiculopathy.
-This refers to the lower back and is the area most commonly affected by pinched nerves.
+This condition refers to the lower back and is the area most commonly affected by pinched nerves.
 When the sciatic nerve is involved, it leads to a painful condition referred to as sciatica.

 - Thoracic radiculopathy.
-This involves your mid to upper back.
+This condition involves your mid to upper back.
 Symptoms may even extend to the front of your body.

 Causes and Risk Factors for a Pinched Nerve

-A pinched nerve occurs when pressure from nearby soft tissues, bones or cartilage causes discomfort.
-The condition can be triggered by spinal degeneration or injury.
+A pinched nerve occurs when pressure from nearby soft tissues, bones, or cartilage causes discomfort.
+The condition can result from spinal degeneration or injury.
 Traumas like sports injuries or car accidents can cause bulging or herniated disc that stress nearby nerves.

 Some medical conditions also increase your risk of a pinched nerve, such as osteoarthritis, rheumatoid arthritis, and thyroid disease.
 The added pressure on your spine when you’re pregnant or obese also may impinge on your nerves.